Ayurvedic Dry Brushing

 Avoid garshana if:

-• You have very sensitive skin
+– You have very sensitive or reactive skin

-• You have an acute illness or infection
+– You have acute illness or infection

 Revitalize.
 Restore.
 Repeat.

 Ayurvedic dry brushing is anything but boring.
 It’s invigorating, detoxifying, and deeply rooted in the wisdom of natural healing.
-Whether you're supporting a seasonal shift, energizing your mornings, improving circulation, or simply reconnecting with your body, garshana offers a beautiful path forward.
+Whether you're supporting a seasonal shift, energizing your mornings, boosting circulation, or simply reconnecting with your body, garshana offers a beautiful path forward.

 Add It to Your Next Massage